-In addition to her oratorio and orchestral work, Ms. Hornung enjoys an active recital career with recent performances including works by Brahms, Schumann, Marx, Debussy and Handel as well as Christmas, Spiritual and Folk repertoire.
+In addition to her orchestral work, Ms. Hornung enjoys an active recital career with recent performances including works by Brahms, Schumann, Schubert, Marx, Debussy, Purcell and Handel as well as Christmas, Spiritual and Folk repertoire.
 She has toured the United States and Europe as a soloist and ensemble member with the American Spiritual Ensemble, a group of professional singers dedicated to the preservation and performance of Negro Spirituals.

 After completing a Bachelor of Music in Voice Performance at the University of Saskatchewan under the tutelage of Professor Dorothy Howard, Ms. Hornung went on to further her studies at the Institute of Vocal Arts in Chiari, Italy.
-This was followed by an intensive study time at the University of Illinois with Richard Best.
-More recently she completed a year of study with the support of the Saskatchewan Arts Board, enabling her to spend time travelling to work with Mr. Nico Castel, Dr. Everett McCorvey, Dr. Cliff Jackson, Dr. Bill Cooper, Professor Micheal McMahon, Professor Tedrin Lindsey and Mr. Richard Best.
+This was followed by an intensive study time at Southern Illinois University with Richard Best.
+Later she completed a year of study, with the support of the Saskatchewan Arts Board, working with Mr. Nico Castel, Dr. Everett McCorvey, Dr. Cliff Jackson, Dr. Bill Cooper, Professor Micheal McMahon, Professor Tedrin Lindsey and Mr. Richard Best.

 In accordance with her belief that every child deserves the opportunity to sing, Lisa runs a non-audition Community Youth Choir and often collaborates with elementary and high school musical endeavours.
-She also enjoys lending a hand when the local drama club, Battlefords Community Players, is in need of musical direction.
-Several years ago she began directing the Meota Men's Choir, a non-audition men’s choir that was very active in the Battlefords and surrounding area.
-Ms. Hornung has gained a deeper appreciation and love of choral arts through her continued work as vocal coach for the Edmonton based Cantilon and Belle Canto choral programs, directed by Heather Johnson.
+She also enjoys lending a hand when the local drama club is in need of musical direction.
+For several years she directed the Meota Men's Choir, a non-audition men’s choir that was very active in the Battlefords and surrounding area.
+Ms. Hornung has gained a deeper appreciation and love of choral arts through her continued work as vocal coach for Cantilon and Belle Canto, professional touring choirs directed by Ms. Heather Johnson.

-Well known as a teacher, adjudicator, clinician and choral coach, Lisa lives in North Battleford, Saskatchewan.
-She and her husband John have two grown children in University, and a large German Shepherd to help with their ‘empty nest syndrome’.
+In October of 2017 Ms. Hornung was presented with the Saskatchewan Music Educators Association's Outstanding Achievement Award.
+Well known as a teacher, adjudicator, clinician and choral coach, Lisa lives in North Battleford, Saskatchewan with her husband John.
+They have two grown children in University, and a German Shepherd at home to help with their ‘empty nest syndrome’.